 - Detentions operate on a 'next day' after school detention system.
-If a student receives an after school detention, they will be required complete this detention or detentions the following school after from the day it/they were issued. - Parents/Carers will receive a text message that evening informing them of the detentions. - If a student fails to turn up for the after school detention(s) then they will be placed into the Everyone Matters Centre from 8:50am until 5pm on the day following the missed detention.
+If a student receives an after-school detention, they will be required complete this detention or detentions the following school day after it was issued. - Parents/Carers will receive a text message that evening informing them of the detentions.

+• If a student fails to turn up for the after-school detention(s) then they will be issued additional detentions of they will be placed in the Reflect Centre.